 Play Caption

 Here's yet another way to talk about how things are going for someone.
-We use it in both questions and answers when the situation or outcome is uncertain, like, for example, the one we are experiencing at the moment all over the world.
+We use it in both questions and answers when the situation or outcome is new or uncertain, like, for example, a new job, a new home, an exam, and much more.

 And the verb is.... cavarsela.
 It's a pronominal verb — a verb that has pronouns attached to it — so let's take it apart.